Learning in public changed how I build

 There's a deep discomfort in showing something unfinished.
 We worry people will judge the rough edges, or that someone more experienced will point out a better approach and make us look foolish.

 I felt all of this.
-The first time I posted a work-in-progress screenshot, I rewrote the caption four times trying to preemptively address every possible criticism.
-Nobody criticized it.
-A few people said it looked cool.
-One person asked how I built the gradient effect.
+The first time I posted a work-in-progress screenshot, I rewrote the caption 4 times trying to preemptively address every possible criticism.

 What actually happens when you share early